Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

         Ensure the power is reporting as on.
 This may take 5-10 seconds for this to update.

-    4. Watch on the console until the node has successfully booted and the login prompt is reached.
+    1. Watch on the console until the node has successfully booted and the login prompt is reached.

-    5. If desired verify method of boot is expected.
+    1. If desired verify method of boot is expected.
 If the `/proc/cmdline` begins with `BOOT_IMAGE` then this NCN booted from disk:

         ```bash
-        ncn# egrep -o '^(BOOT_IMAGE.+/kernel)' /proc/cmdline
+        ncn-m# egrep -o '^(BOOT_IMAGE.+/kernel)' /proc/cmdline
         ```

         Example output: